 In-depth Forbidden City Tour with China Travel

-Take your time to enjoy the One-Day In-Depth Forbidden City Tour with China Travel:
+Take your time to enjoy the 4-Day Beijing Essence and In-depth Forbidden City Tour with China Travel:

 - Our English-speaking expert guide will lead you to explore this largest imperial palace in the world and give you comprehensive explanations with pictures.

 - You will see all highlights and discover the hidden history of Chinese imperial life.

 - This in-depth Forbidden City tour takes about 3 hours while common Forbidden City tour only lasts about 2 hours.